 This particular recipe calls for ripe plantains, the ones that are yellow with lots of dark patches.
 When I fry this, I don’t add sugar.
 I only season with a bit of salt.
 They are perfectly sweet as is, so I really don’t add anything extra.
 If you like it really spicy, you can try out this amazing fried plantain version called kelewele – You will love it!

 The green plantain can be used just like potatoes.
 You can boil them, mash them, and fry them.
 They are rich in starch and they are not sweet but as they age, the starch becomes converted to sugar.
-The Green plantain is usually used is for tostones (or light gold pieces that are cut into rounds, fried, mashed and fried again), it can be steamed just as you would steam potatoes and you can make it into chips – Fried plantain chips or Baked plantain chips.
+The Green plantain is usually used is for tostones (Green plantains that are cut into rounds, fried, mashed and fried again), it can be steamed just as you would steam potatoes and you can make it into chips – Fried plantain chips or Baked plantain chips.

 Then we have the Ripe yellow plantains also known as the platanos Maduros which are lesser in starch.
 They become sweet because they are ripe and the starch in them has been converted to sugar.
 At this stage, the plantains can be used that are used to make the sweet fried plantains.